 - Add the garlic, cumin, curry powder and thyme.
 Cook until fragrant while stirring constantly, about 30 seconds.

-- Pour in the drained diced tomatoes and cook for a few more minutes, stirring often, in order to enhance their flavor.
+- Pour in the tomatoes and cook for a few more minutes, stirring often, in order to enhance their flavor.

 - Pour in the lentils, broth and the water.